e88t/elogic_quiz/README.md

 Select block size from select options
 Enter its priority (default 0).
-Click Add block
+Click Add block.
+Repeat with different sizes and priorities.

-You can remove blocks (use button 'x'), before you click 'Create'
+You can remove blocks from list (use button 'x'), before you click 'Create'

-In grid blocks sorted by priority, then square of block and then width.
+In grid blocks sorted by priority, then square of block and then width from bottom to top.

 After Create you can click reset button and buid grid one more time.

+Available also on mobile devices and entering from keyboard.

+Recommended Chrome browser.

 Github (branch gh-pages)

-Available on mobile devices